brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-11-time-management-with-a-tomato.md

----
-layout: post
-title: Time Management with a Tomato
+# Time Management with a Tomato
----

 Time management is an all important and essential skill for all professionals in the business arena today.
 In this post, I'm going to define a process of splitting up the 24 hours of a day into smaller more manageable moments of time.
 If you are wondering what a tomato has to do with this, let me dis-pell the mystery.
 It's called the <a href="http://www.pomodorotechnique.com/">Pomodoro Technique</a>.